-All incoming cross-border mail arriving at MaltaPost's office of exchange before 19:00 hrs between Monday and Friday and 17:30 hrs on Saturday is processed on the same working day and delivered within the QoS performance targets of the domestic mail products (as reflected in Table 1 in Section 3.1).
+All incoming cross-border mail arriving at MaltaPost's office of exchange before 19:00 hrs between Monday and Friday and 17:30 hrs on Saturday is processed on the same working day and delivered within the QoS performance targets of the domestic mail products.

-It is noted that no changes are required to the collective compensation scheme for failure to achieve the annual QoS targets outbound cross-border mail products for dispatch to destination (ordinary mail, parcel post and registered mail).
+No changes are required to the Collective Compensation Scheme for failure to achieve the annual QoS performance targets for outbound cross-border mail products from dispatch to destination (ordinary mail, parcel post and registered mail).

-In the event that MaltaPost fails to achieve its annual next day delivery (D+1) target for outbound cross-border mail for dispatch to destination (i.e., handing over to airline in Malta) for the ordinary mail, parcel post and registered mail products, MaltaPost will be liable to pay as compensation (within the context of the above mentioned collective compensation scheme) a percentage of the yearly turnover of the product concerned (i.e., the difference between the annual service target achieved and the set standard) multiplied by a factor of 0.25.
+In the event that MaltaPost fails to achieve its annual next day delivery (D+1) target for outbound cross-border mail from dispatch to destination (i.e., handing over to airline in Malta) for the ordinary mail, parcel post and registered mail products, MaltaPost will be liable to pay as compensation (within the context of the above mentioned collective compensation scheme) a percentage of the yearly turnover of the product concerned (i.e., the difference between the annual service target achieved and the set standard) multiplied by a factor of 0.25.
 The maximum level of compensation that will be paid is 5% of the yearly turnover multiplied by a factor of 0.25 of any one product.